A Logarithmic Decomposition and a Signed Measure Space for Entropy: Introduction

 Under the given correspondence, Yeung showed we are justified in making a substitution of symbols:

 where we have taken $I(X,Y)$ to represent the mutual information between $X$ and $Y$, and we write $\mu_Y$ to represent the $I$-measure of Yeung.

 Decomposing these information spaces would be of great interest across multiple domains.
 What kind of information is transmitted across a network of neurons and with what qualitative structure does it possess \cite{luppi2022synergistic, ince2017statistical, gelens2024distributed}?
 How is information manipulated, digested and represented in a machine learning model (the problem of developing explainable AI) \cite{angelov2021explainable, burkart2021survey, proca2024synergistic}?
 How can we disentangle the complex interplay between confounding variables, such as gender and job acceptance, or race and arrest rate \cite{mehrabi2021survey}?
 Understanding the composition of information itself at various structural scales (at least, beyond symbolic substitution) might play a key role in providing new avenues for answering these kinds of questions.
-Such decompositions might also allow us to understand how coding properties of mutual information and co-information relate to the variables that generate them, despite not being generally representable by a variable \cite{gacs1973common}.
+Such decompositions might also allow us to understand how coding properties of mutual information and co-information relate to the variables that generate them, despite not being generally representable by a variable \cite{gacs1973common}. \revlbl{R1.1}The current perspective from the literature is that partial information decomposition (PID) is required in order to distinguish between these two systems.
+We will show in this work that this is, in fact, not the case, and that by refining the $I$-measure of Yeung, the structural differences between these systems can be revealed.